openeuler-mirror/docs/docs/en/docs/ApplicationDev/preparations-for-development-environment.md

 $ cd ~/.ssh
 ```

-If the directory does not exist, run the following command to create the directory and then switch to the directory:
+If the directory does not exist, run the following command to create it and then switch to it:

 ```
 $ mkdir ~/.ssh